oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

 ## Task 1 : Create Virtual Cloud Network

-In this task we will create a new Virtual Cloud Network which will be used to host Source Database Compute , Target Database System and ZDM Service Host.
+In this task we will create a new Virtual Cloud Network which will be used to host source database dompute , target database system and ZDM service host.

 1. Login to your Oracle Cloud Console.

-2. Click the Navigation Menu in the upper left, navigate to Networking and then select Virtual Cloud Networks
+2. Click the Navigation Menu in the upper left, navigate to Networking and then select Virtual Cloud Networks.

    ![Image showing navigation to VCN](./images/navigate_to_vcn.png " ")

-3. Click on "Start VCN Wizard"
+3. Click on "Start VCN Wizard".

    ![Image showing Start VCN Wizard](./images/start_vcn_wizard.png " ")

-4. In the new small window , Select the "Create VCN with Internet Connectivity" and then click on "Start VCN Wizard"
+4. In the new small window , Select the "Create VCN with Internet Connectivity" and then click on "Start VCN Wizard".

    ![Image showing VCN options for creation](./images/vcn_create_options.png " ")